Introduction

 The KSU internship is designed to prepare multiculturally competent and ethically attentive professional psychologists who can enter the field with proficiency, creativity and flexibility in a variety of positions, providing clinical, consultation and outreach services to adults in outpatient settings, and providing training to their own students and other clinicians.

-CPS staff members value our multicultural, multidisciplinary and multi-theoretical learning and working environment.
+CAPS staff members value our multicultural, multidisciplinary and multi-theoretical learning and working environment.
 Enhancement of multicultural skills is a central component of our program, with related issues being addressed in all aspects of the training program and staff actively engaged in examining our own multiple identities.
-Our shared awareness of developmental challenges and of brief therapy provide common ground for CPS staff and will become core to CPS intern training.

-Kennesaw State University (KSU) is located approximately 25 miles northwest of Atlanta, GA.
-KSU is a member of the University System of Georgia and the third-largest university in the state with over 44,000 students.
-Two related campus locations currently house our professional staff members and two office assistants, along with student assistants.
+• Kennesaw State University (KSU) is located approximately 25 miles northwest of Atlanta, GA.
+KSU is a member of the University System of Georgia and the third-largest university in the state with over 47,000 students.
+KSU has two separate campuses that currently house our professional staff members as well as several counselors embedded throughout the university.
 The largest group of clinicians is on the Kennesaw campus with offices in Kennesaw hall.
 The Marietta campus, located about 9 miles south of the Kennesaw campus, houses a smaller group of clinician and serves the STEM campus of KSU.
 All of the locations function as one with the same policies and procedures guiding them.
 Interns may be based out of any of the locations or function across different sites as service demands dictate.
 Regardless of location, interns have access to their own supervisors or other licensed psychologists in addition to on-call counselors at all times at all locations.

-All office locations provide office space, with computers and video-tape programs to assist with intern activities.
+All office locations provide office space, with computers and recording capabilities to assist with intern activities.
 Phones and clerical support are also available at each site.

-The CPS staff reflects a diversity of training with 2 counseling psychologists, 2 clinical psychologists, 2 psychology associates, 5 licensed professional counselors, 4 licensed clinical social workers, one marriage and family counselor, and one psychiatrist.
+• The CAPS staff reflects a diversity of training with counseling and clinical psychologists, professional counselors, social workers, and marriage and family therapists.
 Our providers operate from the range of theoretical orientations (e.g., psychodynamic, humanistic, cognitive behavioral, and relational-cultural).
-In short, CPS staff members endorse and value our multicultural, multidisciplinary and multi-theoretical learning and working environment.
+In short, CAPS staff members endorse and value our multicultural, multidisciplinary and multi-theoretical learning and working environment.
 Enhancement of multicultural skills is a central component of our program, with related issues being addressed in all aspects of the training program and in the professional growth and development of regular staff members.
-Three doctoral interns will join this staff. -
+Three doctoral interns will join this staff.

-KSU interns will have the opportunity to work with a broad college student clientele.
-KSU students come from widely diverse backgrounds so that interns might work with first generation, rural or urban students- White, Asian, Hispanic or Black students- gay, straight, transgender or cisgender students- Christian, Muslim or Hindu students, and so many other groups that they cannot all be named here.
+• KSU interns will have the opportunity to work with a broad college student clientele.
+KSU students come from widely diverse backgrounds so that interns might work with first generation, rural or urban students, and so many other groups that they cannot all be named here.
 Similarly, KSU students present with the broad range of developmental, relational and psychological problems; these most often involve students with anxiety, depression, relationship conflicts and academic concerns.
-However, interns could also gain exposure to working with more severe problems, including students with autistic spectrum disorders, bipolar disorders, personality disordered clients or clients with emerging schizophrenia. -
+However, interns will also gain exposure to working with trauma, autistic spectrum disorder, bipolar disorder, or personality disorders.

-CPS interns will routinely work 40 hours per week with 10 Holidays and the ability to accumulate vacation and sick leave through the Georgia State system.
+• CAPS interns will routinely work 40 hours per week with 10 Holidays and the ability to accumulate vacation and sick leave through the Georgia State system.
 The 2000-hour internship will be completed over a 12-month time frame.
-Interns will be compensated at $36,486.00 for the year.
+Interns will be compensated at $37,000.00 for the year.
 Interns will have the opportunity to choose two of five rotation specialties over the course of their training year.
-These include: Groups, Trauma, Crisis Management, Supervision and Assessment.
+These include: Groups, Working with Trauma, Crisis Management, Supervision and Psychological Assessment.

-CPS endorses a brief therapy model (up to 16 sessions per academic year) and all counseling clients enter the system through triage (initial consultations/ICs).
-Interns will provide 3-4 hours of ICs and schedule approximately 18 individual client hours per week.
-Interns will cover at least 1.15 hours of group counseling per week but may cover more with additional group commitments.
-Interns will provide and later supervise practicum trainees on delivering structured workshops on Anxiety and Depression for CPS clients.
-Interns may also supervise a master鈥檚 counselor on individual therapy depending on rotation commitments.
-Interns will conduct a minimum of 2 psychological test batteries, materials provided by CPS.
+CAPS endorses a brief therapy model and all counseling clients enter the system through initial consultations (ICs).
+Interns will provide 4 hours of ICs and schedule approximately 18 individual client hours per week.
+They will provide at least 1 hour of group counseling per week.
+Interns will teach and later supervise practicum trainees on delivering structured workshops on anxiety and depression for CAPS clients.
+Interns will regularly participate in outerach to the campus community and will conduct a minimum of 2 psychological test batteries, materials provided by CAPS.

-The CPS internship at KSU provides training across multiple intervention modalities, and interns can expect to gain competency with individual and group counseling, as well as with developing and presenting psychoeducational workshops and other preventive programs.
-Intensive individual and group supervision characterize the program, with interns receiving 2 hours of individual supervision per week, along with supervision of group counseling.
+• The CAPS internship at KSU provides training across multiple intervention modalities, and interns can expect to gain competency with individual and group counseling, as well as with presenting psychoeducational workshops and other preventive programs.
+Intensive individual and group supervision characterize the program.

 For more information on intervention modalities, please click below: